Jimmy-INL/ENM360/README.md

 Please consult the TA regarding issues related to course material, homework problems, setting up your computing enviroment, code design, implementation, and execution.

-TA: George Kissas,  Zoom Office Hours: TBA, Email: <gkissas@seas.upenn.edu>
+TA: George Kissas,  Office Hours: Mondays 1-2 pm, and Wednesdays 9-10 am EST, [via Zoom](https://zoom.us/j/4211041207?pwd=dzM2bkNUSFZZT3NtODZRbjRCWDlQdz09
+), Email: <gkissas@seas.upenn.edu>
 ### Note

 This syllabus is a work in progress.
 The lesson plan is subject to change depending on the progress and success of the students in the class.
 Any changes will be notified to students.